sj-cmpb-se/XploR/README.md

 ### MAF Bias Correction Using Panel of Normal (PoN) Allelic Counts

-To correct for systemetic MAF bias estimates, we use a panel of normal (PoN) allelic count files as a reference.
-For each segment in the tumor or sample of interest, we compare the segment’s MAF to the distribution of MAF values observed in the PoN for the same genomic region.
-This process ensures that technical or locus-specific biases in MAF are removed only when the tumor segment does not show significant deviation from the normal reference.
+To address systematic MAF bias, XploR incorporates a locus-specific reference built from a panel of normal (PoN) allelic count files.
+For each tumor segment, the per-SNP BAF values within the segment are extracted, and the segment is overlapped with the PoN to obtain the corresponding distribution of normal MAFs.
+The combined information is then used to evaluate whether the segment behaves like a balanced diploid region or reflects true allelic imbalance.

-**Correction process:** - For each segment, identify all overlapping PoN segments and extract their MAF values. - If the segment’s MAF is **not significantly different** from the PoN MAF distribution (assessed via a Wilcoxon test or a small absolute difference), apply a logit-based centering correction: - The segment MAF is transformed to the logit scale, centered by the PoN median MAF, and then inverse-logit transformed back and capped at 0.5. - If the segment’s MAF is **significantly different** from the PoN, the original segment MAF is retained (no correction is applied), thus preserving true biological signal. - This approach ensures that only technical or systematic biases are corrected, while real allelic imbalance events in the tumor are preserved.
+The tumor BAF distribution is assessed using a mixture-model and density-based framework, which distinguishes single-peak, near-0.5 distributions from segments showing clear deviation or multiple peaks.

-**This method uses the panel of normals as an adaptive reference, providing robust bias correction without shrinking true tumor signals.**
+Only segments classified as balanced undergo correction: the segment mean MAF is transformed onto the logit scale, centered using the median MAF from the PoN at that locus, and transformed back, with values capped at 0.5.
+Segments demonstrating allelic imbalance retain their original MAF so that true biological signal is preserved.

 ### Purity and diploid coverage scale factor estimation